TamimiGitHub/faa-sam-demo/README.md

 ## Prerequisites

 - Command-line knowledge
+- Make sure you have the latest instructions by typing `git pull` from your terminal
 - Python 3.10+
 - AWS account.
 If you are attending this event in person, the necessary plumbing is already configured for you
 - Your curiosity!